 Q. WHAT IS A GRACE PERIOD?

 A. Depending on the loan program you borrow from, the term "grace period" is the nine or six-month interval between the termination of at least half-time study and the beginning of the repayment period.
 The Perkins student loan has a nine month grace period.

 Q. WHO IS MY LENDER AND HOLDER OF MY LOAN?

 A. DePauw is your lender and will hold the promissory note until the loan account is paid in full.

 Q. WHAT DO I DO NOW THAT I HAVE BEEN AWARDED A LOAN AND HOW WILL I RECEIVE IT?

-A. Students who have been awarded and accepted a loan from DePauw funds must sign a master promissory note online, complete ENTRANCE COUNSELING ONLINE and complete paper documents with the Student Loan Office.
+A. Students who have been awarded and accepted a loan from DePauw funds must sign a master promissory note, complete ENTRANCE COUNSELING ONLINE and complete paper documents with the Financial Aid Office.
 Upon completion of all the above the the amount of loan funds are credited to the student account each semester with the Cash Receipts Office at DePauw.
 NOTE, Federal loan funds cannot be applied to an account more than 10 days before the 1st day of the beginning of classes.